 I checked online and all the permits are sold out.
 What are my options?

-If no permits are available, you can still enjoy the Kalalau Trail for a day hike.
+If no permits are available, you can still enjoy the Kalalau Trail for a day hike (day-use reservations required).
 You can hike to Hanakapai’ai beach (4 Mile round trip) or to Hanakāpīʻai Falls and back (8 Mile round trip).
 Permits are available up to a year in advance.
 Get your permits early to ensure a permit is available.

 Are any permits held back for 30-Day last minute pickup or anything similar?

 No, all permits up to capacity are available for reservation one year in advance and no permits are held back for last minute reservations.